conceptadev/rockets/packages/nestjs-access-control/README.md

 ## Using `@AccessControlCreateOne` Decorator

-### Description

 The `@AccessControlCreateOne` decorator is used to grant create permissions for a single resource.
 This decorator is a shortcut for defining access control grants for creating one resource.

-### Setting Permissions
+### Setting Create One Permissions

 First, define your access control rules using the AccessControl library.
 This example shows how to set permissions for different roles.

 ```typescript
 //...